doctorsonrails/lessons/7_sass/README.md

 Now convert your stylesheet to Scss, adding nesting and variables.

-Check it all works and push to Github.
+Check it all works and push to Github and Heroku.

 ## Topics Covered